 What we like: Great warmth-to-weight for a decent price; versatile design doubles as a quilt.

-What we don’t: Feels handmade.
+What we don’t: Feels less refined than other brands.

 Zpacks is one of the biggest names in ultralight gear, widely known for their Dyneema tents and backpacks.
-The cottage brand also makes a wide assortment of down sleeping bags and quilts, which—true to ultralight form—offer a high degree of customization in terms of temperature rating, length and width, and color.
+The cottage brand also makes a wide assortment of down sleeping bags and quilts, which—true to ultralight form—offer a high degree of customization in terms of temperature rating, length, width, and color.
 One of their three sleeping bag options, the hoodless Classic features a ¾-length zipper along the back, which is a versatile design that allows you to drape it over you like a quilt or zip it up like a standard sleeping bag.
 And because the zipper will likely be under you as you sleep, the need for a draft tube is eliminated, thus saving on weight.

 See the Zpacks 20F Classic

-13. Mountain Hardwear Phantom 30F ($450)
+13. Mountain Hardwear Phantom 30F ($480)

-Other options: -40, 0, 15°F
+Other options: 0, 15°F

 Weight: 1 lb.
-5.1 oz.
+6.1 oz.

-Fill: 10 oz. of 850-fill down
+Fill: 10.1 oz. of 800-fill down

 What we like: A well-designed zipper and competitive price.